prathmesh-ka-github/DripAnime/README.md

 ## TODOs:
 1. ~~Deploy on vercel because render.com is slow af.~~
+1. ~~Login and signup functionality errors due to deployment partner change.~~
 1. Add related products to the specific product page.
 1. Make an anime wise section just like apparel's section.
 1. Complete shopping cart page and wishlist(in profile) page.